Smowokeman/osu-wiki/news/2020-03-20-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/taiko/dungeon.jpg)](https://osu.ppy.sh/beatmapsets/1056653)

 On second place we have sakuraburst - dungeon music by [IceOC](https://osu.ppy.sh/users/5482401).
-Outstanding sv map that can be a tough challenge for any player despite its simplicity and low star rating.
-IceOC shows how much details this map has with variations from x0.13 to x10.00 slider velocity, applied on high speed ninja finishers, extremely slow sections and tricky patterns, everything attached to an exceptional representation of music in an entertaining and interesting way.
-Such uniqueness and clean execution makes this a well deserved spotlight.
+Outstanding SV map that can be a tough challenge for any player despite its simplicity and low star rating.

+IceOC shows how much details this map has with variations from x0.13 to x10.00 slider velocity, applied on high-speed ninja finishers, extremely slow sections and tricky patterns, everything attached to an exceptional representation of music in an entertaining and interesting way.
+Such uniqueness and clean execution make this a well-deserved spotlight.

 *written by [Ulqui](https://osu.ppy.sh/users/1263669)*

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/taiko/1000.jpg)](https://osu.ppy.sh/beatmapsets/1032172)

 Coming in third this season, we have the creatively named 1000 gecs by the artist 100 gecs.

 Please beware, this is an extremely long map by [Genjuro](https://osu.ppy.sh/users/3196091), sporting 23 minutes of silly songs backed by a solid and diverse map!
 If you have half an hour to spare, it will not be wasted on playing this map, which will surely put a smile on your face not only due to the song choice, but also due to how they are mapped.
 This map is clearly a work of passion from Genjuro!

 *written by [Nepuri](https://osu.ppy.sh/users/6637817)*

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/taiko/hibi.jpg)](https://osu.ppy.sh/beatmapsets/1006568)

 Crazy snappings?
 Stupidly fast sections?
 A ton of finishers?
 SV to strain your eyes?
 This map has it all.
 In 4th place we have KikuoHana - Hibi Darake no Me by [Alchyr](https://osu.ppy.sh/users/4993032).

 Not many people can equal a crazy song with a crazy map, but this guy is one of the best at it.
-With three difficulties to cater for more experienced to the most experienced players, it's not hard to tell the mapper has put in a lot of work into this mapset and to make it a nightmare to FC.
+With three difficulties to cater for more experienced to the most experienced players, it's not hard to tell the mapper has put in a lot of work into this mapset and to make it a nightmare to get a full combo.

 The map starts off with the first half being deceivingly calm, until the drop hits and the map explodes into a burst of fun.
 All difficulties (with the top diff in particular) utilise a wide range of tough patterns constantly varying in length, rhythm and snappings which prove to be difficult for even the best of players, and it's one and a half minutes of hell which shows how creative mappers, especially Alchyr, are getting with their work and how high the bar for map difficulty has been set.

 *written by [\_DUSK\_](https://osu.ppy.sh/users/6092181)*